 What Are the Qualified Private Activities?

 A number of qualified private activities are granted special status in the tax code (see Table 2).
-These activities are called "qualified private activities" because they qualify for tax-exempt financing even though they would likely "pass" the two part private activity test which would otherwise disallow tax-exempt financing.
-The list of qualified private activities has
+These activities are called "qualified private activities" because they qualify for tax-exempt financing even though they would likely "pass" the two part private activity test or the private loan test which would otherwise disallow tax-exempt financing.
+The list of qualified private activities has gradually expanded to 22 activities from the 12 that were originally defined by the Revenue and Expenditure Control Act of 1968.
+The Tax Reform Act of 1986 kept most of the activities listed in the 1968 act and reorganized the private activity bond section of the federal tax code.